eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 });
 ```

 This is a continuation of the previous code, here it sorts the list of image files obtained in the previous step (`imageFiles`) in numerical order based on their filenames.

-Here's a breakdown of the code:
+A breakdown of the code:

 * `imageFiles.sort((a, b) => {...})`: This line calls the `sort()` method on the `imageFiles` array and passes a callback function as an argument.
 The callback function is used to compare two elements in the array and determine their sort order.